equinor/radix-public-site/public-site/docs/src/references/reference-private-link/index.md

 # Overview

-*Need changes*
 When running an application in Radix and there is a need to get access to a resource or a service in a different subscription in Omnia Standalone, a Private Link Services can be used to connect the Radix application to the resource, using a Private End Point.
 A Private Link works by connecting a target resource to a Virtual Network.
 Data passing through a Private Link travels the Microsoft backbone network, not exposed to the internet.

 More information can be found in the [Azure documentation](https://learn.microsoft.com/en-us/azure/private-link/private-link-service-overview)